SystemFw/blog/content/staging/paxos-failures.md

 ### Lock stealing

 ### Write repair
+this section can make the point about majorities having one acceptor in common, after explaining the full mechanism: i.e. we cannot just ignore and succeed if we see an old value (violates rule about success if set), but also we cannot override it, (quorum loss on read).
+I then have to explain the multiple values in different epochs, that's the bit the requires the acceptor in common property.

+---

 So clearly we need to write the value of the WOR to storage in multiple processes.